Prime-5/Facite/Words/Reading/Matches.md

 No copyright infringement intended.
 All rights to the original writer (Guante).

+And perhaps it is worth remembering that it's not the light at the end of the tunnel that makes people walk through it, but the light in them.

 P.S: On a side note, I like how the introduction goes "The reason that I'm not a nihilist, is some day I wanna live like in Star Trek".
 I find it relatable that sometimes we don't accept an ideology just because it goes against the most foundational of our hopes.
 And what is hope if not the very fabric of our existence?